All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 );

+For live audio -- a microphone or a voice-AI stream -- use useLipsyncStream instead (Step 4).
 For a deep technical dive into viseme mapping and the audio-to-animation pipeline, see the Lip Sync API tutorial.

 Step 4 -- Connect Voice AI for Interactive Conversations

-This is the step that makes MascotBot unique among avatar SDKs.
-No other 2D avatar SDK has built-in voice AI integration -- making MascotBot a true AI avatar API for 2D characters.
+This is the step that makes Mascotbot unique among avatar SDKs.
+No other 2D avatar SDK has built-in voice AI integration -- making Mascotbot a true AI avatar API for 2D characters.
 Most developers already have a voice pipeline -- they just need the visual layer.

 I have ElevenLabs working great for voice, but users say it feels weird talking to... nothing.